EngageMedia-Tech/DFAK/README.md

-# Digital First Aid Kit Localization: Sinhala, Tamil, and Divehi
+# Digital First Aid Kit Localization: Sinhala, Tamil, and Divehi.

 Welcome to the localization project for the **Digital First Aid Kit**, an initiative supported by the **Greater Internet Freedom** project, in partnership with **EngageMedia**.
 This repository contains localized versions of the Digital First Aid Kit in **Sinhala**, **Tamil**, and **Divehi**.